 ( bought or sold online then nondescriptly mailed fully insured, or locally)

 Customers buy, own, sell, trade their physical silver (above, at, or slightly below spot)

-Paramount to any and all silver bullion purchasing is that you actually indeed get a genuine silver bullion product you purchased at a fair price and that you indeed receive what you are paying for in full and within a quick timeframe.
+Paramount to any silver bullion purchasing is that you indeed get the genuine silver bullion product you purchased at a fair price and that you indeed receive what you are paying for in full and within a quick timeframe.

 There are many decades of allegations and frauds which prove that many bad actors operate within the silver bullion space.
 Know who you are buying from and their track record.

-If you are attempting to buy silver at spot price, make very well certain the counterparty is trustworthy, solvent, and reliable.
+If you are attempting to buy silver at spot price, make very well sure the counterparty is trustworthy, solvent, and reliable.